maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * -e-, -er-, and -es- occur only after nouns with the stressed last syllable (18)
 * -n- occurs only after schwa (18)
 * The probability of -s- grows with the morphologic complexity of the noun (19), but it is not regular in German (22)
-* -s- hardly occurs after nouns ending with a full vowel (19)
 * -s- doesn't occur after nouns ending with an -s (19)
 * As a rule, -s- doesn't usually occur after noun ending with a sibilant (19)
 * -s- rarely occurs after noun ending with a consonant cluster that has an [s] in it (19)